Viro102/pokemon_crystal_clone/README.md

-University project focusing on Polymorphism and Inheritance in Java.
+University project focusing on Polymorphism and Inheritance in Java - Using LigGDX game framework.